Spooky Halloween email campaign examples to inspire your emails!

 The unfazed optimism of Tilda Swinton

-Stack knows that their emails are meant to be read, that’s why people subscribe.
-That’s why they made their Halloween email campaign focused around scary stories and vampire tales.
+Stack made their Halloween email campaign focused around scary stories and vampire tales.

 Ding dong!
 Here with tips, tricks, and treats

-Read this email carefully and get inspired by the email copy if you want to write a Halloween-themed email.
+Read this email carefully and get inspired by the email copy if you want to write a Halloween-themed email copy.

-Yesterday, September 22nd, was the first day of fall.
+September 22nd was the first day of fall.
 And brands are jumping on the opportunity to get us all in the cozy autumnal mood.
+Combine the fall theme with Halloween copywriting and hit two birds with one stone.

 Fall Begins TODAY with Refreshing NEW art & colors 🎃